 Average property books most months of the year

-On the contrary, if a property is limited by a minimum 30-day rental restriction, one should expect revenue only 3, possibly 4 months out of the year and generally only during peak season.
-Occasionally, we might get an extra month out of off-season, but the demand for people wanting to stay for a whole month or more from April to early-December is very low.
+If a property is limited by a minimum 30-day rental restriction, one should expect revenue only 3 or 4 months out of the year, and generally only during peak season.
+Occasionally, we might get an extra month out of off-season, but the demand by people wanting to stay for a whole month or more from April to early-December is very low.

-Rates vary dramatically by season and by other factors including quality and size of accommodations, distance to the beach, and distance popular local amenities and attractions.
+Rates vary dramatically by season and by other factors, including quality and size of accommodations, distance to the beach, and distance to popular local amenities and attractions.

 Example: For a 7-night stay during low season, a guest paid $2,166.29 including all taxes and fees for a newer, 3-bedroom, 2-bath, 1800-sf pool home within walking distance to the beach.
 During peak season, that same house for the same 7-night stay brought in $5,056.59.